-As the House China Task Force (2020) found in its report, the data show that in the near and medium term the US will remain reliant on foreign talent and thus the US must compete in the global race for talent and both attract and retain the best and brightest immigrant minds to contribute to the US economy and drive US productivity.
-A December 2023 report from the House Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party - Reset, Prevent, Build: A Strategy to Win America's Economic Competition with the Chinese Communist Party (US House of Representatives, 2023), describes 150 policy recommendations to embrace "the clear reality that our current economic relationship with the People's Republic of China needs to be reset in order to serve the economic and national security interests of the United States."
-The report's recommended investments in technological leadership and economic resilience center on addressing concerns that the US is "falling behind in the race for leadership in certain critical technologies," and that China is "gaining on the US in the race for global talent."
-The bipartisan recommendations also highlight that screening and vetting concerns need to be applied in ways that allow the US to make progress with partners on collaborative efforts on critical and emerging technologies and should include a work authorization program for STEM experts from such allied nations (US House of Representatives, 2023).
+As the House China Task Force (2020) found in its report, and as documented in Figure 2, the data show that in the near and medium terms the United States will remain reliant on foreign talent, and thus the United States must compete in the global race for talent and both attract and retain the best and brightest immigrant minds to contribute to the US economy and drive US productivity.
+A December 2023 report from the House Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party-"Reset, Prevent, Build: A Strategy to Win America's Economic Competition with the Chinese Communist Party" (US House of Representatives 2023)-describes 150 policy foreign born share STEM masters 🚺 foreign born share STEM PhDs recommendations to embrace "the clear reality that our current economic relationship with the People's Republic of China needs to be reset in order to serve the economic and national security interests of the United States."
+The report's recommended investments in technological leadership and economic resilience center on addressing concerns that the United States is "falling behind in the race for leadership in certain critical technologies," and that China is "gaining on the US in the race for global talent."
+The realities of global talent in US defense-related industries are reflected in Figure 3.
+The bipartisan recommendations also highlight that screening and vetting concerns need to be applied in ways that allow the United States to make progress with partners on collaborative efforts on critical and emerging technologies and should include a work authorization program for STEM experts from such allied nations (US House of Representatives 2023).